kanidm/kanidm/kanidm_book/src/installing_the_server.md

 You should expect to use up to 8KB of disk per entry you plan to store.
 At an estimate 10,000 entry databases will consume 40MB, 100,000 entry will consume 400MB.

-For best performance, you should use NVME or other Flash media.
+For best performance, you should use non-volatile memory express (NVME), or other Flash storage media.

 ## TLS